does medicare cover vision

 In that case, Original Medicare Part B will cover one standard pair of untinted prescription glasses or contacts, if needed, and from a Medicare-authorized provider.
 After you meet the Part B deductible, you will pay 20% of the Medicare-approved amount for glasses or contacts post-cataract surgery.

 If it’s medically necessary, Medicare may pay for customized eyeglasses or contact lenses.
-However, if you want upgraded prescription lenses or contacts that aren’t medically necessary, you would need to pay out-of-pocket.
+However, you would need to pay out-of-pocket if you want upgraded prescription lenses or contacts that aren’t medically necessary.

 If you want your prescription lenses and contacts covered, you’d want to explore enrolling in a Medicare Advantage plan offering comprehensive vision.
-These plans provide everything that Original Medicare Part B covers and more.
+These plans provide everything that Original Medicare Part B covers.
 To discover if a Medicare Advantage plan is right for your health and budget, speak with a local licensed agent at (623) 223-8884.

 Read more about Medicare’s eye exam coverage in Does Medicare cover eye exams?